 The time has come; your child has turned five and soon will be heading off to begin a new journey into kindergarten.
 This life event can be exciting and scary for both you as the parent and your child.
-As a Pre-K Program Manager, a common question parents ask me is “What does my child need to know for kindergarten?”
+A common question parents ask is “What does my child need to know for kindergarten?”

 After working in an early childhood setting for more than 11 years, I have watched many children transition into kindergarten.
-Yes, your child may know how to spell his name, count to a certain number, or know his phone number.
+Yes, your child may know how to spell thier name, count to a certain number, or know their phone number.
 However, I think there are two key traits that you can help develop in your child to be ready for the big day.

 Involve your child in some type of social environment, whether that’s child care, pre-school, pre-K, or play groups.
-These types of group settings will help support your child in preparing her for the social environment of kindergarten.
+These types of group settings will help support your child in preparing them for the social environment of kindergarten.
 This is where your child can learn how to communicate, listen, and take turns.
-These environments can also help your child come out of her shell and be willing to speak up for help when she may need it.
+These environments can also help your child come out of thier shell and be willing to speak up for help when they may need it.

-This trait can be difficult at age five – goodness; sometimes it’s difficult for adults!
-Nonetheless, your child should have a good sense on how to transition into different activities, follow rules, and respect property and materials.
+This trait can be difficult at age five – Goodness; sometimes it’s difficult for adults!
+Nonetheless, your child should have a good sense of how to transition into different activities, follow rules, and respect property and materials.